chrysocode/test-as-you-think/README.md

 ## Installation

-Add it to your project with Maven, or download it from Maven Central.
+Add *TestAsYouThink* as a dependency to your project with Maven, or download it from [Maven Central](https://search.maven.org/#search%7Cga%7C1%7Ctest%20as%20you%20think).
 ```xml
 <dependency>
     <groupId>com.github.xapn</groupId>